 The amount and type of financial aid awarded is based upon the financial need of students.
 Financial need is defined as the difference between the total cost of attending school (COA) and the Expected Family Contribution (EFC) as determined by the Federal government.

-Federal Stafford loans are made available to university students to help pay for the cost of education.
-Federal Stafford loans are offered to graduate and undergraduate students at a fixed interest rate.
-Students must be enrolled at least half time, be a U.S. Citizen or Permanent Resident, and not be in Default on any Federal Loans to be eligible.
-Students are eligible to receive Stafford loans regardless of credit history.
-Stafford loans may be subsidized or unsubsidized depending on the student's financial need.
+Federal Direct Loans are made available to students to help pay for the cost of education.
+Federal Direct Loans are offered to graduate and undergraduate students at a fixed interest rate.
+To be eligible Students must be enrolled at least half time, be a U.S. Citizen or Permanent Resident, and not be in default on any Federal Loans.
+Students are eligible to receive Direct Loans regardless of credit history.
+Direct Loans may be subsidized or unsubsidized depending on the student's financial need.
 Repayment begins six months after the student leaves school of falls below half-time status.

 Please note: To apply online you must have your parent assigned FSA User ID (the one you used to electronically sign the FAFSA).
 After you have completed your PLUS Application and credit-check make sure you continue the process on the website to take the final step of completing your Direct Parent PLUS Loan Master Promissory Note (MPN).

 If you encounter any problems completing the above requirements on the www.studentloans.gov website feel free to contact Applicant Services at the Department of Education at 800-557-7394 for general website support and assistance in completing your PLUS application.